How to Remove a Load Bearing Wall Safely: A UK Guide

 How long does the work take?

-The messy structural part usually takes 2–5 days.
+The structural phase usually takes 2–5 days.
+Finishing (plastering, decorating) adds 3–5 more days.

 Will it crack my ceiling?